blab/ncov-19B/narratives/ncov-19B_resurgence.md

 However, transmission did continue at low levels.
 Recently, we have observed a slight increase in the frequency of 19B.
 In December 2020 and January 2021, we estimated 3% of all viruses to be 19B.

-This resurgence of a viral clade that had largely died out, particularly when multiple new variants of concern from the 20 clades are displacing other variants in many countries, is surprising.
+This resurgence of a viral clade that had largely died out is particularly surprising now because in many countries multiple new variants of concern descended from 20B & 20C are displacing other variants.

 To explore this phenomenon, we built a phylogeny enriched for recent 19A & 19B viruses.
 In this report, we use that phylogeny to explore the genetic composition of currently circulating 19B virus.
 We find multiple recent clusters and numerous examples of convergent evolution in the spike protein.